Paris Basketball champion de France 2025 : un sacre historique à l’Adidas Arena

-Paris Basketball became French Champion 2025, winning its very first Betclic Elite title after a spectacular victory against AS Monaco (99-93) in game 5.
+Paris Basketball became 2025 French champions, winning their very first Betclic Elite title after a spectacular victory against AS Monaco (99-93) in game 5.
 A turning point for the Parisian club and a great basketball moment.

 A breathtaking final

 Fueled by a boiling Adidas Arena, the final offered a scenario worthy of the greatest sports thrillers.
-Trailing by 8 points entering the last quarter (81-73), the Parisians turned the tide in the last ten minutes, thanks to a shining T.J.
+Trailing by 8 points entering the last quarter (81-73), the Parisians turned the tide in the final ten minutes, thanks to a shining T.J.
 Shorts (27 points, including 11 in the clutch time) and a clutch Nadir Hifi (16 points).
-This duo exploded the Monaco defense at key moments.
+This duo exploded Monaco’s defense at key moments.

-Everything seemed decided in the first half when Paris led by 17 points (40-23), before Monaco, led by a resurgent Jordan Loyd (17 points), caught up.
-The Monégasques even took the lead in the 3rd quarter, guided by Terry Tarpey and Elie Okobo, but a controversial technical foul called on Strazel changed the momentum.
+Everything seemed decided in the first half when Paris led by 17 points (40-23), before Monaco, led by a revived Jordan Loyd (17 points), came back close.
+The Monégasques even took the lead in the 3rd quarter, guided by Terry Tarpey and Elie Okobo, but a controversial technical foul called on Strazel shifted the momentum.
 After that, Paris rolled on.

 The symbol of a rapid rise